One Tree Hill

 Employment conditions in One Tree Hill rank among the top 10% of areas assessed nationally

-Health care & social assistance shows lower representation at 12.7% compared to the regional average of 17.7%.
-The area offers limited local employment opportunities as indicated by Census data.
-During the year to June 2025, employment levels increased by 1.5%, labour force by 1.3%, and unemployment fell by 0.2 percentage points.
-By comparison, Greater Adelaide recorded employment growth of 2.1%.
-State-level data to Sep-25 shows SA employment grew by 1.06% year-on-year with an unemployment rate of 4.5%, in line with the national rate of 4.5%.
-Jobs and Skills Australia's May 2025 forecasts suggest national employment growth of 6.6% over five years and 13.7% over ten years, varying by industry sectors.
-Applying these projections to One Tree Hill's employment mix suggests local growth of approximately 6.1%% over five years and 12.8% over ten years.
+AreaSearch analysis indicates that between June 2024 and June 2025, employment levels increased by 1.5%, labour force grew by 1.3%, leading to a decrease in unemployment by 0.2 percentage points.
+In contrast, Greater Adelaide saw employment growth of 2.1% and labour force growth of 2.1%, with a marginal rise in unemployment.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across sectors.
+Applying these projections to One Tree Hill's employment mix suggests local growth of approximately 6.1% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment